-Policy Unit 5A13 Stanbury Point to Marker Point Summary description of Policy Unit
+Policy Unit 5A15 Wickor Point to Emsworth Yacht Haven Summary description of Policy Unit

 This frontage is within Chichester Harbour AONB.
-The extensive tidal floodplain covers MOD facilities and assets and 5 residential properties, transitional freshwater habitats, and terrestrial, inter-tidal and maritime heritage features and a local landfill site.
-The south-eastern corner of Thorney Island is at a higher topographic elevation.
+The extensive tidal floodplain covers Ministry of Defence (MOD) facilities and assets and residential properties, transitional freshwater habitats, and terrestrial, inter-tidal and maritime heritage features.
 The single access transport link serving the MOD facilities on Thorney Island would also be affected by tidal flooding.
 Analysis of shoreline erosion (see Appendix C5) indicates the rate and scale of coastal processes are less within the harbours than on the open coast.
 There are inter-tidal habitats of International, European and national nature conservation importance and important roost sites for waders and waterfowl that support nearby and adjacent SPA/Ramsar sites.
-There is also a Local Nature Reserve and RSPB Reserve at Pilsey Island just south of Longmere Point at the southern tip of Thorney Island.
-The existing defences are currently maintained by the MOD.
+There is also a Local Nature Reserve.
+The existing defences are currently maintained by the Environment Agency.

 Final policy options SMP1 Ref n/a

-Epoch 1 From Present Day (up to 2025) Epoch 2 Medium Term (2025 to 2055) Epoch 3 Long Term (2055 to 2105)
+Epoch 1 From Present Day Epoch 2 Medium Term Epoch 3 Long Term

+(up to 2025) (2025 to 2055) (2055 to 2105)

 Hold the Line Hold the Line Hold the Line